The Electroencephalography and Clinical Neuroscience Society

 - Appoint all committees not otherwise provided for in these By-Laws.

 Section 1.
 Number.
-The Officers of this Association shall be a President, President-Elect, Secretary, Treasurer, and an Assistant Treasurer.
+The Officers of this Association shall be a President, President-Elect, and a Secretary and a Treasurer.
 The Officers shall perform the duties usually performed by such Officers, together with such duties as shall be prescribed by the By-Laws or by the Council.

 Section 2.
 Election and Term.
 The President, Secretary, and Treasurer shall be elected at the annual membership meeting by simple majority vote of members present and voting.
 All Officers shall hold office for two consecutive years.
-The Assistant treasurer will be nominated by Treasurer and approved by Board.
-Officers may serve no more than two (2) consecutive two year terms, with the exception of the Treasurer who may serve 3 consecutive terms.
+The Secretary and Treasurer may serve no more than two (2) consecutive two year terms.
 The terms of office of all officers shall commence at the adjournment of the annual membership meeting.